ssanj/hde-solutions/problem-defintion-2.md

   - Ruby    -> Gemfile
   - Haskell -> Any .cabal file or a stack.yaml file

 If the build file is found you need to see if an executable script exists in the config directory for the language.
+The language script is found under `config/language` where the language name is lowercased.
 If one is found you need to execute it and return the result (lines of output text)

 Eg:
 ```